Home

 The Neighborhood School believes children thrive best when we build on their strengths and provide them with a safe and nurturing environment.
 We have rooted our practices and policies in anti-bias and anti-racist work that involves the entire school community.
 Our interdisciplinary, inquiry-based curriculum encompasses children’s interests and is responsive to each child’s individual needs.
 We collaborate with families in order to foster a community that is supportive of the whole child.
 School-wide policies and practices are formed collaboratively and dynamically to provide a cohesive and thoughtful environment for our community.

-• Dyanthe and Shaquawn’s Weekly Letter
+• Dyanthe’s Weekly Letter

 Dear Families,